acorn-io/runtime/docs/docs/10-home.md

 On Linux and macOS you can use `brew` to quickly install Acorn.

-For Windows and binary installs see the [installation docs](/installation/installing#binary-install).

 ```shell
 # Linux or macOS
 brew install acorn-io/cli/acorn